Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Introduction

-Driven by these observations, this work proposes a novel framework, Fast SceneScript, which achieves a $5.09\times$ speed-up in latency while preserving accuracy, as shown in~\cref{fig:teaser}.
+Motivated by these observations, we propose Fast SceneScript, a novel framework for 3D scene understanding that achieves a $5.09\times$ speed-up for layout estimation and a $5.14\times$ speed-up for object detection while preserving accuracy compared to SceneScript~\cite{avetisyan2024SceneScript}.
 To enable this speed-up, we employ multi-token prediction (see \cref{fig:mtp_concept}).
 To address accuracy degradation from unreliable token predictions, we adapt self-speculative decoding (SSD)~\cite{DBLP:conf/acl/Zhang00S0CM24,stern2018blockwise} and propose confidence-guided decoding (CGD).
 In particular, to accommodate structured language models, we augment SSD by applying a distance metric for numerical tokens to improve acceleration.
 CGD proposes a new scoring method to better assess token reliability on the fly.
 Finally, to address the parameter overhead introduced by MTP heads, we design a parameter-efficient mechanism, which enables effective feature extraction for additional heads.

 To the best of our knowledge, this is the first work to introduce multi-token prediction to language-based perception models, leading to accurate and efficient inference.
-Our key contributions can be summarized as follows: \begin{itemize} \item We propose a novel structured language model employing multi-token prediction for efficient inference. \item We investigate the decoding strategies with filtering mechanisms for structured language models to achieve accurate and reliable inference. \item We design a parameter-efficient mechanism in MTP models, which reduces the number of parameters by $\sim43\%$ while maintaining accuracy. \item The experimental results on ASE~\cite{avetisyan2024SceneScript} and Structured3D~\cite{zheng2020structured3d} datasets demonstrate that, compared to SceneScript~\cite{avetisyan2024SceneScript}, Fast SceneScript can predict around 9 tokens per step on average without compromising accuracy, while increasing the number of parameters by only $\sim7.5\%$.
-Furthermore, Fast SceneScript achieves $5.09\times$ faster decoding than SceneScript~\cite{avetisyan2024SceneScript}, setting a new benchmark for language-based perception models. \end{itemize}
+Our key contributions can be summarized as follows: \begin{itemize} \item We propose a novel structured language model employing multi-token prediction for efficient inference. \item We investigate the decoding strategies with filtering mechanisms for structured language models to achieve accurate and reliable inference. \item We design a parameter-efficient mechanism in MTP models, which reduces the number of parameters by $\sim43\%$ while maintaining accuracy. \item The experimental results on ASE~\cite{avetisyan2024SceneScript}, Structured3D~\cite{zheng2020structured3d}, and SceneCAD~\cite{avetisyan2020scenecad} datasets demonstrate that, compared to SceneScript~\cite{avetisyan2024SceneScript}, Fast SceneScript can predict around 9 tokens per step on average without compromising accuracy, while increasing the number of parameters by only $\sim7.5\%$.
+Furthermore, Fast SceneScript achieves $5.09\times$ and $5.14\times$ faster decoding than SceneScript~\cite{avetisyan2024SceneScript} in layout estimation and object detection, respectively, setting a new benchmark for language-based perception models. \end{itemize}